ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Problem Statement

 \subsection{Design Considerations}

+CRDTs require the effects of concurrent events to be commutative.
+However, authorisation is non-commutative: To determine whether $\mathsf{demote}(b,a,\mathsf{Reader})$ is authorised, we must know whether $b$ is an $\mathsf{Admin}$ \emph{at the point of execution}, which depends on whether $\mathsf{demote}(a,b,\mathsf{Reader})$ has already been applied.
+Each event's validity is contingent on the other not having executed first. \emph{Arbitration}~\cite{almeida2024framework} is a global total order of events that all peers will eventually agree upon.
+Revocation cycles can be broken via arbitration because arbitration orders events.
+Without an arbitration, we must either accept both demotions, reject both, or pick one (which \emph{is} a form of arbitration).
+Accepting or rejecting both demotions violates safety property ~\ref{prop:impartial} because a Byzantine user can influence the resolution by backdating a demotion.
+Thus, we believe that authorisation conflicts should be resolved by \emph{arbitration}, acquired by peers deterministically sorting their local DAGs.

-Firstly, the protocol cannot forbid equal-permissioned users from demoting each other because the user who first gained that permission can backdate, as shown in Figure~\ref{fig:equaldemote}.
+The protocol cannot forbid users with the same role from demoting each other because the user who first gained that role can backdate, as shown in Figure~\ref{fig:equaldemote}.
+This is detectable backdating, but excluding Byzantine users creates more problems.
+Firstly, in this scenario, the \emph{intention} is to invalidate a promotion of another user, so excluding the promotion because it was sent by a Byzantine user is furthering the adversary's goal.
+Secondly, in practice, users can accidentally backdate if they restore a database / mobile backup which can forget their most recently sent events.
+Thus, based on our practical experience with operating Matrix, we do not see permanently excluding those users as proposed by Blocklace~\cite{almeida2024blocklace}, as practical.

-\textit{Seniority ranking}~\cite{kleppmannKeynoteByzantine} formalises this and is defined as: \begin{quote} Group creator has rank $1$, user added by rank-i user has rank $i+1$, break ties by lexicographical order on hashes of operations that added the users.~\cite{Kleppmann_2025} \end{quote} Should two concurrent events involve the same user (and thus the same seniority), these events are tie-broken on data within the event e.g. timestamp or event hash.
+\emph{Seniority ranking}~\cite{kleppmannKeynoteByzantine}, as proposed by Kleppmann, orders users and is defined as: \begin{quote} Group creator has rank $1$, user added by a user with rank $i$ has rank $i+1$, break ties by lexicographical order on hashes of operations that added the users.~\cite{kleppmannKeynoteByzantine} \end{quote} Should two concurrent events involve the same user (and thus the same seniority), these events are tie-broken on data within the event, e.g. timestamp or event hash.
 Initially, this appears to enforce the safety property~\ref{prop:safety}, as shown in Figure~\ref{fig:concurrent}.
-However, \textit{self-demotions} break the invariant because a malicious user controls all data within the event.
+However, \emph{self-demotions} break the invariant because a malicious user controls all data within the event.
 This means self-demoted users can backdate events to re-use permissions they gave up, as shown in Figure~\ref{fig:selfdemote}.

-The self-demotion and duelling admins problem highlight a tension between the two possible ways events sent by the same permission level can be ordered without consensus.
+This highlights a tension between the ways concurrent events sent by the same role can be ordered, which are outlined below.